 Our many action plans have resulted in a 44% reduction in associated emissions in 2019 compared to 2006.

 Our action plan to reduce the carbon footprint of our networks

 Our networks and IT systems, including associated equipment, data centres, servers and platforms, is a huge engine room generating 81.6% of the Group’s total CO2 emissions and 84% of its energy consumption.

-That’s why we have a proactive Green ITN policy in place that covers all of our operating countries and that underpins our Engage 2025 strategic plan.
+That’s why we have a proactive Green ITN policy in place that covers all of our operating countries.

 It aims to improve the energy and environmental efficiency of our networks and IT systems through measures such as server virtualisation, natural ventilation, replacement of old equipment with eco-efficient models and greater use of solar energy.

 The results prove it’s working: between 2010 and 2019, Orange saved 7.2 TWh of electricity and 365 million litres of fuel oil, the equivalent of 3.5 million tonnes of CO2.